BrewBench/monitor/README.md

 ## Deployment

-There are two options here, you can either run the code on your Arduino or on a webserver.
+There are three options here, you can either run the code on your Arduino or on a webserver.

+### 1. AVT Hosted

+Once you have uploaded the sketch simply use: [brewbench.andrewvantassel.com](http://brewbench.andrewvantassel.com)

-### 1. Arduino Deployment
+### 2. Arduino Deployment

 The Arduino has a built in webserver running in ```/www/```.